SamOkewumi/budget-tracker/README.md

-# Budget Tracker
+# 💰 OKE Finance

-Privacy-first expense tracking that works entirely in your browser.
-All data stays on your device.
+Privacy-first expense tracking PWA.
+All your data stays on your device.

 ## Features

-✅ **Privacy First** - No cloud, no tracking, no accounts
-📱 **Works Offline** - PWA with offline support
-📊 **Clean Interface** - Simple and intuitive
-🔄 **Recurring Expenses** - Track subscriptions separately
+- 📊 Track expenses by category
-💾 **Export/Import** - JSON and CSV support
+- 🔄 Manage recurring expenses
+- 📱 Works offline (PWA)
+- 🔒 Privacy-first - all data stored locally
+- 📈 Visual spending insights
+- 💾 Export/import data

 ## Quick Start

-1. Open `index.html` in your browser
+1. Open `index.html` in a browser
-2. Click "Add Expense" to get started
+2. Add your first expense
-3. Add to home screen for app-like experience (mobile)
+3. Install as PWA on mobile for best experience

-## Development
+## Tech Stack

-No build step required!
-Just open the files in a browser.

-For local development with HTTPS (required for PWA features):
+- Vanilla JavaScript
+- TailwindCSS
+- LocalStorage
+- Service Worker (PWA)

+---

+Built with ❤️ for financial privacy